saylesss88/nix-book/src/nix/hardening_NixOS.md

 - [Erase your Darlings (ZFS)](https://grahamc.com/blog/erase-your-darlings/)

 - [Encrypted BTRFS Impermanence Guide](https://saylesss88.github.io/installation/enc/encrypted_impermanence.html)
+  Only follow this guide if you also followed the encrypted disko install, impermanence is designed to be destructive and needs to match your config exactly.

 ## Secure Boot

 ![Virus](../images/virus1.png)

+Enable a UEFI password or Administrator password where it requires authentication in order to access the UEFI/BIOS.

 Secure Boot helps ensure only signed, trusted kernels and bootloaders are executed at startup.